muschellij2/upper_limb_gt3x_prosthesis/index.md

 </tbody>
 </table>

 We now have all data downloaded and the clinical or demographic information provided with the study.
-We can then show how to read the raw `gt3x` files.

 We can now merge the demographic and clinical data with the file data set to have one data set to use throughout the analysis:

 ```r
 meta = meta %>%